Technical diving: Extremely limited visibility

 Technical dives in waters where the diver's vision is severely impeded by low-visibility conditions, caused by turbidity or silt out and low light conditions due to depth or enclosure, require greater competence.
 The combination of low visibility and strong current can make dives in these conditions extremely hazardous, particularly in an overhead environment, and greater skill and reliable and familiar equipment are needed to manage this risk.
 Limited visibility diving can cause disorientation, potentially leading to loss of sense of direction, loss of effective buoyancy control, etc. Divers in extremely limited visibility situations depend on their instruments such as dive lights, pressure gauges, compass, depth gauge, bottom timer, dive computer, etc., and guidelines for orientation and information.
 Training for cave and wreck diving includes techniques for managing extreme low visibility, as finding the way out of an overhead environment before running out of gas is a safety-critical skill.

 Equipment

 Technical divers may use diving equipment other than the usual single cylinder open circuit scuba equipment used by recreational divers.
 Typically, technical dives take longer than average recreational scuba dives.
 Because a decompression obligation prevents a diver in difficulty from surfacing immediately, there is a need for redundancy of breathing equipment.
 Technical divers usually carry at least two independent breathing gas sources, each with its own gas delivery system.
 In the event of a failure of one set, the second set is available as a back-up system.
 The backup system should allow the diver to safely return to the surface from any point of the planned dive, but may involve the intervention of other divers in the team.
 Stage cylinders may be dropped along the guideline for later use during the exit or for another dive.
+A stage cylinder is an additional diving cylinder filled with breathing gas and fitted with a regulator.